walquis/git-basics-team-project/docs/unix-shell-concepts.md

 * ps - process status

 ## Unix/Shell Concepts
-This is the "air you breathe" when working on a computer running any variant of Unix--whether Linux, Mac OS X, Cygwin, etc.
+This is the "air you breathe" when working on a computer running any variant of Unix--whether Linux, Mac OS X, Ubuntu-on-Windows, Cygwin, etc.
 * The Bash shell; .bash_profile and .bashrc
 * Environment Variables
 * The PATH environment variable